Last updated: November 19, 2018

-All employees, contractors, and board members of Faunalytics (“Faunalytics team members”) are encouraged to report any violations of this policy and are expected to comply with this policy and to take appropriate measures to ensure that prohibited conduct does not occur.
+All employees, contractors, volunteers, and board members of Faunalytics (“Faunalytics team members”) are encouraged to report any violations of this policy and are expected to comply with this policy and to take appropriate measures to ensure that prohibited conduct does not occur.
 To ensure Faunalytics team members are educated on this policy, every new member will read and acknowledge this policy during the first 30 days of election or employment and thereafter on an annual basis.
 New volunteers will also be notified of the policy.

 Violation of Law or Policy: